boneknuckleskin/libforensics/demo/readme.txt

 functionality within the framework.
 The coding isn't the best, but gets the job done.

+All of the tools will read from standard in, if you don't give them a file name.
+If you're on a Windows system, you'll have to make sure to run python with the -u option (to force stdin to be unbuffered.)
+Each file has it's own readme with more information and examples.

 Feel free to use the tools, and report and bugs you find to the issue tracker at libforensics.com.